Proton isovector helicity PDF at NNLO and the twist-3 moment $\tilde{d}_2$ from lattice QCD at physical quark masses: The moment

 \section{The $\tilde{d}_2$ moment}

 In analogy with the RG invariant ratio introduced in \Eq{itd}, we construct an ratio for the transverse correlator relevant for $g_T$,

 By construction, $\mathcal{M}_T(\lambda,z^2)$ cancels the multiplicative renormalization associated with the Wilson line as well as the leading UV-sensitive factors common to numerator and denominator, so that the residual $\mu$ dependence is governed by short-distance logarithms in the factorization kernels.
 In practice, $\mathcal{M}_T(\lambda,z^2)$ provides a stable observable for implementing the short-distance expansion in $z^2$ and for isolating the twist-3 physics through its $\lambda$-dependence.
+Our numerical results on ${\cal M}(\lambda,z^2)$ as function of $\lambda$ for different $P_z$ are shown in Fig.~\ref{fig:itdg2}.

 We adopt the standard moment conventions

 with $g_T(x)=g_1(x)+g_2(x)$.
 Following the convention used in Ref.~\cite{SANE:2018pwx}, we define $\tilde d_n\equiv 2d_n$ and introduce

 where $\int[dx]=\int_{-1}^{1} dx_1\,dx_2\,dx_3\,\delta(x_1+x_2+x_3)$ and $S^-(x_1,x_2,x_3)$ is the quark-antiquark-gluon correlator entering the genuine twist-3 contribution.
 This matrix element is the lowest-dimension chiral-even twist-3 reduced matrix element and is the quantity we extract from the short-distance behavior of $\mathcal{M}_T$.